SiegfriedEhret/coder-avec-crystal-pour-ne-pas-perdre-la-boule/README.md

 ## Objective

-Make the program display "Hello, World!"
+Make the program display the version when calling `myapp version`, using [OptionParser](https://crystal-lang.org/api/0.35.1/OptionParser.html) with `unknown_args`.

+See [shards](https://github.com/crystal-lang/shards/blob/master/src/cli.cr) for an example.

 ## Progress